punpunjubu/Credit-Card-Fraud-Detection-Handling-with-Imbalanced-Dataset/README.md

 3. Visualizing Graph.
 3. Handling class imbalance by using Undersampling technique.
 4. Tranining data in K-nearest Neighbors and Logistic Regression (Using Akaike information criterion For logistic regression).
-5. Testing performance with confusion matrix and ROC, AUC curves.
+5. Testing performance with confusion matrix, ROC and AUC curves.